-Jeff is CEO and Owner of The For Company and is a leading voice on how to create and grow momentum for organizations and leaders.
+“4 Mistakes Parents Make With Technology” was written by Jeff Henderson.
+Jeff is the CEO and owner of The For Company and is a leading voice on how to create and grow momentum for organizations and leaders.
 You can book Jeff to consult with your team or speak at your next event here.

 Do you remember when the phone rang and you wondered who was calling?
 Your kids will never know that feeling.
-They simply look on the screen to see who it is.
+They simply look at the screen to see who it is.

 You certainly don’t need me to tell you our kids are growing up in a different world than we did.